lakshaykamat/Walmart-Sales-Performance-Analysis/README.md

   - In the **East**, the Canon Printer contributes 4.4% of revenue (₹30.1K).
   - In the **South**, CISCO EX90 leads with 5.7% of sales (₹22.6K).

 ![Top 5 Products](assets/top_5_products.png)
+> *Canon Printer have the highest sales.*

 ![Top Products by Region](assets/top_5_products_by_region_colored.png)

+> *Canon Printer leads in east and CISCO EX90 leads in South*

 ---